YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter17.md

 There is no perfect solution, different companies adopt different solutions:
 ![company-adoptions](images/company-adoptions.png)

-Author suggest choosing geohashes or quadtree in an interview as those are easier to explain than Google S2.
+Author suggested choosing geohashes or quadtree in an interview as those are easier to explain than Google S2.

 Here's a quick summary of geohashes:
  * Easy to use and implement, no need to build a tree